bitwarden/server/SETUP.md

 It is also possible to manually creata and modify the user secrets using either the `dotnet` CLI or `Visual Studio` on Windows.
 For more details see [Appendix A](#user-secrets).

-### User Secrets - Other
+### Required User Secrets

 **selfhosted**: It is highly recommended that you use the `selfHosted: true` setting when running a local development environment.
 This tells the system not to use cloud services, assuming that you are running your own local SQL instance.

 **sqlServer__connectionString**: this provides the information required for the Server to connect to the SQL instance.
-See the example connection string below.
+See the example connection string in `secrets.json.example`.
+You may need to change the default password in the connection string.

-**licenseDirectory**: this must be set to avoid errors, but it can be set to an aribtrary empty folder.
+**licenseDirectory**: this must be set to avoid errors, but it can be set to an arbitrary empty folder.

 **installation__key** and **installation__id**: request your own private Installation Id and Installation Key for self-hosting: https://bitwarden.com/host/.